CITES Appendices | 2024

 • Only adult male black rhinos are eligible for CITES Appendix I import permit.

-• USF&W deem all sub-Saharan black rhino to be 'Endangered' however they may issue an import permit for a hunting trophy from Namibia.
+• USF&W deem all sub-Saharan black rhino to be 'Endangered'.

 Hippopotamus